Ahmedsaed/100-days-of-code/README.md

 - [ ] Game of life Visualizer
 - [ ] Personal Portfolio
 - [ ] Create a PWA app
-- [ ] Create a Chrome extension (to stay Focus and prevent Distraction)
+- [ ] Create a Chrome extension (to stay Focused and prevent Distraction)
 - [ ] Create a simulation of the N-Body problem (Using python)
 - [ ] Create something cool using Desmos
 - [ ] Create the 2023 "Happy new Year" Script